 Dividing by the Market Value, you get the equation under:

-The sensitivity of 5 would mean that:
+A sensitivity of 5 times the retention would mean that:

 Our experience of these metrics would tell us that the average sensitivity should between 2,5 and 5.
 The higher your return, the lower your sensitivity.